MattTheTekie/SyncOS-rc/README.md

 # syncos
 SyncOS is an operating system based on Armbian, specifically designed for rk322x, with a focus on optimization.
 It does not have a graphical interface and is intended solely for server mode.

-⚠️Attention this project is still under constant development, this entire guide may be changed.
+_Attention this project is still under constant development, this entire guide may be changed._

 ## Overview